Yanbo-Zhu/Database/200_DatabaseTechnology/200_04_Cache/200_04_01_Cache_Lecture.md

 • Easy to implement; low overhead
 • Does not consider access recency or frequency

 Least Recently Used
 • Considers access recency (which is intuitive)
 • Requires maintenance of the access recency order (i.e., for every access)

-Least Recently Used
 • Good for temporal locality
 • Poor for large sequential scans (cache pollution) Good if you access data in a burst and then forget it like in this query plans

 Most Recently Used
-• Good for sequential and repeating patterns (e.g., table scans)
+- Good for sequential and repeating patterns , like table scans
-• Poor for hot-spot reuse
+- poor for hot-spot reuse

+Least Frequently Used
-Good if parts are often accessed over and over again like the root of a tree
+-Good if parts are often accessed over and over again like the root of a tree

 ![[Pasted image 20251109121437.png]]